Misdiagnosed Ectopic Pregnancy Compensation Claims

 Because the consequences of misdiagnosing an ectopic pregnancy are so serious, it is essential that healthcare professionals accurately diagnose and promptly treat this condition to prevent these complications.

-If it can be shown that a doctor, nurse or midwife was guilty of negligence that led to the misdiagnosis of an ectopic pregnancy, they could be held legally responsible, giving the patient grounds to make a medical negligence claim for ectopic pregnancy compensation.
+If it can be shown that an NHS doctor, nurse or midwife provided negligent care that led to the misdiagnosis of an ectopic pregnancy, their NHS trust could be held legally responsible, giving the patient grounds to make a medical negligence claim for ectopic pregnancy compensation.

 How do I make an ectopic pregnancy compensation claim?